 Introduction

-From 3 October 2017 till 23 October 2017 (included), Fluxys LNG consulted the market on the Transshipment Services & Truck Loading Services (related to construction of a 2nd truck loading station) This consultation covers the proposed improvements of these existing LNG services at the Zeebrugge LNG Terminal.
-For the transhipment services (approved by CREG on October 3rd 2014) the “LNG Access code” and the “LNG Terminalling programme” were submitted for consultation.
-For the LNG Truck loading services (approved by CREG on September 19th 2013) the “LNG Agreement for LNG truck loading” and the “LNG Access code for LNG truck loading” were submitted for consultation.
+From 3 October 2017 till 23 October 2017 (included), Fluxys LNG consulted the market on amendments proposed for the existing Transhipment Services & LNG Truck Loading Services (in relation to the construction of a 2nd truck loading bay at the LNG Terminal facility).
+In this respect the the “LNG Terminalling Programme” (approved by CREG on 3 October 2014) was submitted for consultation together with the “LNG Access code” for Transhipment Services (approved by CREG on 3 October 2014) and the “LNG Agreement for LNG truck loading” and the “LNG Access code for LNG truck loading” for the LNG Truck Loading Services (both approved by CREG on 19 September 2013) .

 Consultation process

-Fluxys LNG launched this market consultation on these specific services by publishing the proposed documents on its website - at the usual location for such consultations - and via direct e-mailing to registered and interested participants for the LNG market.
-During the period from 3 October 2017 till 23 October (included) 2017, stakeholders were invited to submit their written feedback and, if needed, ask additional information through bilateral contacts with Fluxys LNG.
-No dedicated information session was organised, and no bilateral meetings were request by the reacting parties
+Fluxys LNG launched this market consultation by publishing the proposed documents on its website - at the usual location for such consultations - and via direct e-mailing to registered and interested participants for the LNG market.
+During the period from 3 October 2017 till 23 October (included) 2017, stakeholders were invited to submit their written feedback and, if needed, seek additional information through bilateral contacts with Fluxys LNG.
+No dedicated information session was organised, and no bilateral meetings were requested by the reacting parties

-Taking into account the comments received, Fluxys LNG will submits it’s update of the corresponding documents as proposal for approval to the CREG.
+Taking into account the comments received, Fluxys LNG will submit to the CREG her update of the corresponding documents as proposal for approval.

 Outcome of consultation process